 The optional third-row bench provides seating for two more passengers -- three if they are small.
 Getting in and out of the third seat requires some agility, though, so it helps if they are small and young.
 Our XLT came with attractive color-keyed door- and dash panels, power windows, mirrors and door locks, air conditioning, a tilt steering wheel and a good audio system.
 First- and second-row occupants get separate heating, ventilation and air conditioning controls; a third set of controls for the third seat is optional.

 Attractive and durable materials are used throughout the Expedition's cabin.
 Soft-touch coverings are applied to switches and door panels.
 The window switches are lighted internally at night, a nice touch that not all vehicles carry.
-One new optional feature this year is an industry first: At the touch of a dashboard-mounted switch, the pedal cluster can be electrically adjusted fore-and-aft.
+Optional adjustable pedals allow the driver to adjust the pedal cluster at the touch of a dashboard-mounted switch.
 With a range of adjustment of three inches, this feature allows shorter drivers to find a more comfortable driving position with greater ease.

 From the driver's seat, you can't help but notice the size of the Expedition.
-Surprisingly, this bulk doesn't make it especially difficult to drive.
 Speed-sensitive variable-assist power steering works in the driver's favor by keeping steering effort low.
 Brake pedal feel is light, yet precise.
 Lots of large windows, along with big mirrors, make it easy to see in all directions.
 Extra care and attention is required when maneuvering in close-quarters, however.

 Four-wheel-drive Expeditions are more competent off road than their size and fancy trimmings suggest.
 While serious rock-climbing is not suggested, occasional forays off the beaten path can be undertaken without fear of being left stranded.
 By simply turning a rotary knob on the dashboard, the driver can choose between two-wheel drive, part-time four-wheel drive, full-time four-wheel drive and low-range four-wheel drive.